Crashworthiness

 - Dynamic 3-point bending tests are performed on an improved setup of Drop Weight Tower with two high speed cameras (assisted by DIC analysis), application of strain gauges on the component and high-speed thermography.

-- Uniaxial compression tests of crash boxes are performed with the recording of deformation by means of Digital Image Correlation in 3D mode with two cameras.
+- Uniaxial compression tests of crash boxes can be performed with the recording of deformation by means of Digital Image Correlation in 3D mode with two cameras.
 The deformation fields are measured around wrinkles and potential cracks.
 The samples can be equipped with the strain gauges.
 Results are provided as force-displacement curve, max. force or crash energy at certain displacement level.

 Intrinsic material crashworthiness